 What do I need to know about nipple and areola reconstruction?

 Nipple and areola reconstruction is a procedure to rebuild the nipple and areola (darkened area around the nipple).
 Skin from your breast, or a skin graft, may be used for reconstruction.
 A skin graft is a portion of healthy skin that is taken from another area of your body.
 This area of your body is called the donor site.
 The donor site may be your opposite nipple, thigh, or labia (skin folds around the vagina).
 A skin substitute from a human or animal may also be used to rebuild the nipple and areola.
 Human and animal cells are removed from the skin substitute to prevent infection.

 How do I prepare for nipple and areola reconstruction?

 Your healthcare provider will talk to you about how to prepare for your procedure.
-He may tell you not to eat or drink anything after midnight on the day of your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+He or she may tell you not to eat or drink anything after midnight on the day of your procedure.
+He or she will tell you which medicines to take or not take on the day of your procedure.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.
 Arrange for someone to drive you home after your procedure.

 What will happen during nipple and areola reconstruction?

 - You may be given general anesthesia to keep you asleep and free from pain during your procedure.
 You may instead be given local anesthesia to numb the surgery area.
 With local anesthesia, you may still feel pressure or pushing during surgery, but you should not feel any pain.